About

 OUR HISTORY

-The core curriculum for much of the research, trainings, workshops and programs at Motion Picture Industry Institute today is the legacy of the first Roundtables and Story Sessions, which brought together professionals in the story development area of the industry to improve industry best practices in the wake of the 1988 Writers Guild strike.
-The focus expanded further as Steven Soderbergh and others expressed the need for a place where working professionals could come together to share what they were learning as they struggled to move their projects and careers forward.
+The core for much of the research, trainings, workshops and programs at Motion Picture Industry Institute today is the legacy of the first Roundtables and Story Sessions, which brought together professionals in the story development area of the industry to improve industry best practices in the wake of the 1988 Writers Guild strike.
+The focus expanded further as Steven Soderbergh and others expressed the need for a place where working professionals could come together to share what they were learning with each other and the next generation, as we all worked to move our projects and careers forward.

 The growing collection of meetups, roundtables and peer-to-peer industry skills-building training programs for working professionals officially became Filmmakers Foundation in 1995.
 With the support and partnership of such industry organizations as The Writer’s Guild (WGA), The Screen Actors Guild (SAG), The Directors Guild (DGA), Sony Pictures, Paramount Pictures, Disney, and many leading industry professionals, Filmmakers Foundation was known for three flagship projects:

-• founding the The Los Angeles Independent Film Festival
+• founding the The Los Angeles Independent Film Festival, which then became the Los Angeles Film Festival for 20+ years.

 • a nonprofit indie filmmaking collective-style production support services program, to help emerging filmmakers access and share resources, knowledge, and relationships to get their first features made.

-• the motion picture industry research and improvement of best practices and career-building training programs for working professionals.
+• the motion picture industry think tank researching and improving best practices and then sharing those improved protocols via career-building training programs for working and emerging professionals.